ermanimer/ermanimer/README.md

 ### Hi there 👋

-I am a backend software developer.
+I am a go developer.

 - 🔭 I’m currently working for Biges Güvenli Hayat Teknolojileri A.Ş.
 - 💬 Ask me about my open source projects